 - Strategic and systems-thinking;

 - Skill and confidence in initiating and leading courageous conversations;

 - Ability to diagnose and reduce barriers that prevent teams and groups from being as powerful as they can be, such as weaknesses in the areas of communications, decision making, accountability and transparent sharing of power and authority;

 - Transformative practices that support the body, mind and spirit and help individuals and the collective address and change unproductive patterns of behavior; and

-- Skills in integrating racial justice and equity practices.
+- Awareness of integrating racial justice and equity practices.

 - Social justice organizations that play a leadership/anchor role in their sector(s) or alliance, who have shown a willingness to impart, connect, and share with others towards ensuring movement success;

 - Organizations with recent experience with a capacity-building engagement, transformational change process, and/or demonstrated capacity and openness to organizational change;